kbroman/BMI882_spring2023/online.md

 session](https://bit.ly/dis882_sp2020) to get the call-in number and your PIN.

-I will make everyone a moderator, so we will all have equal control over sharing materials and writing on (or erasing) the white board.
+I will make everyone a presenter, so you should have control over sharing materials and writing on the white board.

 There's a [course
 room](https://us.bbcollab.com/guest/9d61ef5828044f0cb834498ca8835fa9)